beagleboard/linux/Documentation/admin-guide/sysctl/vm.rst

 This tunable takes a value in the range [0, 100] with a default value of
 20. This tunable determines how aggressively compaction is done in the background.
+On write of non zero value to this tunable will immediately trigger the proactive compaction.
 Setting it to 0 disables proactive compaction.

 Note that compaction has a non-trivial system-wide impact as pages belonging to different processes are moved around, which could also lead